VonHeikemen/nvim-light/README.md

 ## About language servers

 They are external programs that provide IDE-like features to Neovim.
+If you want to know more about language servers watch this wonderful 5 minutes video: [LSP explained](https://www.youtube.com/watch?v=LaS32vctfOY).

-You need to install them manually.
-Go to nvim-lspconfig's documentation, in [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) you'll find links and instruction on how to install all the supported language servers.
+To know what language servers are supported you need to go to nvim-lspconfig's documentation, in [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) you'll find links and instruction on how to install them.

-Once you have a language server available in your system you need to add their setup function to your config.
+Once you have a language server is available in your system you need to add their setup function to your config.

 For example, if you installed the typescript language server you need to add this.